theazgra/AzgraCppLibrary/README.md

 I decided to separate this library so I can use it other projects.

 You will not find anything `extra` in this library as I am learning while writing it.
+Most of the tools are here to simplify my life and are used in school projects.

 ### Build
 - This library is targeted to be build with gcc 7 and newer